-Previously, the minimum amount of tax debt required to trigger a tax lien was $5,000.
+Previously, the minimum amount of back taxes required to trigger a tax lien was $5,000.
 The IRS Fresh Start Program has increased this threshold to $10,000, making it easier to avoid tax liens.
-However, note that in certain circumstances, the IRS can serve you a tax lien notice even if your tax debt is less than $10,000.
+However, note that in certain circumstances, the IRS can serve you a tax lien notice even if your back tax amount is less than $10,000.

 The IRS Fresh Start Program has also simplified the process for removal of a federal tax lien.
-After you have cleared your tax debt, you can file for a lien withdrawal by submitting the request in a single-page Form 12277.
+After you have cleared your back taxes, you can file for a lien withdrawal by submitting the request in a single-page Form 12277.

 In addition to this, you can also file a withdrawal request on any of the following grounds:

 Whatever grounds you choose to base your withdrawal request upon, be sure to provide a plausible explanation to support it.
 You should mail the request form to the IRS office under which your tax account falls.

 If you do not file your tax return or pay your taxes on time, you may be subject to interest and penalties.
 The IRS may impose penalties of up to 40% of the unpaid tax balance.
 The IRS Fresh Start Tax Program can help you reduce this amount or even completely absolve you from these penalties.

 You must fulfill various conditions to qualify for penalty assistance, the most prominent of which are the following:

 In addition to providing tax assistance through removal of penalties, interest, tax levies, and liens, the 2017 IRS Fresh Start Tax Program also makes it easy for you to pay off your back taxes.
 Under the program, you can pay off your back taxes in two ways: